 10. Use Deadlines

 Use deadlines and time limits to your advantage.
-Even if you don’t technically have a deadline on a task, set one for yourself.
+Even if you don’t technically have a deadline for a task, set one for yourself.
 I always set deadlines for my goals, if I didn’t, nothing would ever be completed.
-How many times have you procrastinated til the last minute on a project, and once the deadline was days or even hours away, you finally get started and finish it faster than you thought?
+How many times have you procrastinated until the last minute on a project, and once the deadline was days or even hours away, you finally get started and finish it faster than you thought?
 This is the power of using deadlines.
 Knowing that you only have two hours to get something done will help ensure you don’t waste an hour of it on the internet.

 Implement some of these habits into your daily routine and you will soon start getting more productive in your day.
 If you have other habits you can think of I would love to hear them, just comment below!